 9. Take the lead on plastic-free accessories

 Let your best friend lead you down the right path, literally, with an environmentally friendly hemp collar and dog lead.
 Failing that, get a dog that takes itself for a walk – otherwise known as a cat.
 Hemp is strong, washable and antimicrobial.
-It's the eco warrior of the plant world: great for soil, naturally resistant to most pests and less water needy than other crops.
+It's the eco warrior of the plant world: great for the soil, naturally resistant to most pests and less water-needy than other crops.

 Hungry for more?
 Dish up your pet's favourite food in one of these bamboo and rice husk bowls.
 You can also get glass water bottles for animals like rabbits, guinea pigs and rodents.

-10. Biodegradable poop bags – good or bad?
+10. Compostable poop bags – good or bad?

 Let's clean up this mess right now.

 There isn't a perfect solution right now.
-As well as smelling bad, dog faeces can contain nasty parasites, which has led to warnings against both composting it and flushing it down the toilet.
+As well as smelling bad, dog faeces can contain nasty parasites, which has led to warnings against both composting it and flushing them down the toilet.